SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 * ``beta`` is for use in continuous integration or hands-on testing.
 It uses the ``orgs/beta.json`` configuration.
 It has a one-day lifespan.
 * ``release`` is for use in continuous integration, hands-on testing, or demo workflow.
 It uses the ``orgs/release.json`` configuration.
 It has a one-day lifespan.

+If your project has customized the available orgs, you'll see more orgs, or differences in configuration, compared to a brand-new project.

 Create a Scratch Org
 --------------------